 The water taxi runs between Puerto del Carmen and Puerto Calero.
 Leave the car at one end, and walk to the other, have a coffee and cake and then jump on the boat to get back to your car.

 Lanzarote’s casino is in Puerto del Carmen, and whilst it’s not in the same league as Las Vegas, it offers all the usual games along with a sophisticated atmosphere.

 Get Your Kit Off!

-Charco del Palo is Lanzarote’s naturist village.
+Charco del Palo is Lanzarote’s naturist village, and welcomes mature people.
 It’s a charming place, right on the coast and has a lagoon style beach and a swimming area set in the coastal rocks.
 Nudity is the norm there, so if you like the idea of sunbathing and swimming without clothing, then pay the place a visit!